yracine/device-type.myecobee/README.md

 http://blog.smartthings.com/news/smartthings-updates/new-additions-to-smartthings-labs

-After being connected, click 'Next' and select your ecobee thermostat(s) (SMART, SMART-SI, ecobee3, EMS) that you want to control from Smartthings and, then press 'Next' for the Notification Options, and then 'done' when finish.
+After being connected, click 'Next' and select your ecobee thermostat(s) (SMART, SMART-SI, ecobee3, EMS) that you want to control from Smartthings and, then press 'Next' for the 'Other Settings &Notification' page, and then 'Done' when finish.

 /*********************************************************************************************